I am an aspiring science-fiction author hopeful who wants to inform others in their journey for the truth. Join me in that quest.

 I do not disagree with Ms. Levesque and other societal fundamentalists and social justice warriors like her that the lower marriageable ages that previously existed in her state jurisdiction and in other state jurisdictions like hers often ended up being the only thing that had stood between the adult father of a teenage girl’s baby and prison.
 However, I am very skeptical to believe that the resulting increase of incarceration of adult fathers who fit this same description is going to be a positive asset to the lives of teenage girls whom these young men would have been able to marry and to their offspring that these young men would have been able to help these teenage girls raise if Ms. Levesque’s marriage bill and similar marriage bills throughout the nation had never passed.
 After all, our nation does not have the fairest statutory-age-of-consent laws in comparison with those of other nations.

 Because more young adult men than before are likely being incarcerated for convictions pertaining to frivolous and malicious carnal-knowledge cases that have ensued because of these new laws in New Hampshire and elsewhere in our nation, it could probably explain why the movement to defund the police here in our nation is gaining such popularity and momentum these days.
-It could also explain why human-rights organizations continue to pressure elected officials to release inmates from penal facilities throughout our nation before they have served their sentences.
+In the wake of the COVID-19 pandemic, it could also explain why human-rights organizations continue to pressure elected officials to release inmates from penal facilities throughout our nation before they have served their sentences.

 Going to the crux of the topic of this article here of mine, I must point out that Ms. Levesque has admitted that she does not believe that a young person’s brain is fully developed until he or she is 25 years of age.
 I do not agree with that school of thought, but she undoubtedly views it to be the gospel truth.
 Interestingly enough, the minimum age for someone to get elected to office in the United States House of Representatives is currently 25 years old.
 Perhaps it should be that way everywhere for candidates who wish to serve in a legislative capacity.